modestfake/SCSS-Starter-Kit/README.md

 * For **development** run `gulp` in your project where `gulpfile.js` is located.
 It runs watch task and generates a new `style.css` with sourcemaps whenever you change and save `.scss` files. `Autoprefixer` is disabled.
 * For **production** run `gulp build` in the command line.
 It removes sourcemaps, turns on `autoprefixer`.

 Also you can use your IDE panel.
 PHPStorm has a good one.
-Just double click the task name to run it or press &#9658; button to run the default one.
+Just double click the task name to run it or press :arrow_forward: button to run the default one.

 ### Styles structure
 ```